hanshuebner/life-6502/README.md

-It is never too late to learn how to program a 6502, and as I wanted to have a game of life implemetation on the Apple IIe and was too lazy to find one, I tried writing my own.
+It is never too late to learn how to program a 6502, and as I wanted to have a game of life implemetation on the Apple IIe and was too lazy to find one, I tried writing my own - using https://www.masswerk.at/6502/assembler.html as my development environment.